Our Efforts Against the Novel Coronavirus Disease (COVID-19)

 - We consider the safety of patients and the burden on medical institutions in accordance with the guidance on clinical study management issued by the regulatory authorities in each region, and we conduct clinical studies in cooperation with the investigators and Contract Research Organization (CRO).

-- Although some studies have suspended new facility entry or new patient enrollment, the study itself has not been discontinued.
+- Although some studies have suspended new facility entry or new patient enrollment, it is being resumed carefully.

 - Considering the safety of patients, we provide pre-mailing of investigational drugs for patients who cannot visit medical institutions.